kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 Sending the ping
 ----------------
-As you want a peridical routine to be executed, you must defined your code inside the the `execute()` method.
+As you want a periodical routine to be executed, you must define your code inside the the `execute()` method.

-The routine will consist in creating a new event, an instance of ``KycoEvent`` class, and, later on, putting this even into the controller buffer.
+The routine will consist on creating a new event, an instance of ``KycoEvent`` class and, later on, putting this event into the controller buffer.

-As said on the introduction, the event name must start with a composition between the napp author name and the napp name itself.
-In this case it is ``tutorial/ping``.
-Then you must add a complement to it in such a way that the full name of the event will be ``tutorial/ping.periodic_ping``.
+As said in the introduction, the event name must start with a composition of the username name and the NApp name.
+In this case, it is ``tutorial/ping``.
+Then, you must add a complement to it in such a way that the full name of the event will be ``tutorial/ping.periodic_ping``.

 ..
 NOTE:: You can choose another name at your will, but just remember that this
-    name will be used on the **Pong NApp** later on this tutorial).
+    name will be used in the **Pong NApp**, later on this tutorial).

 Just to better identify each ping event, we will also add a *message* on the event with the *timestamp* of the event creation.
 This *message* must be added